Slothologist/KnowledgeBase/README.md

   * Will return a List of Person.
 Every Persons 'gender' attribute will have the value 'female'.

 #### Who
-will return a Person.
+will return a Person corresponding to a given identifier.
+'Who' querries shall be of the form 'who *unique_identifier*.
+The *unique identifier* shall be the 'name' of a Person.

 ##### Examples
 * who peter
   * Will return the Person with the 'name' attributes value being 'peter'

 #### In which
 Will return either a Location or a Room.
+'In which' querries shall be of the form 'in which ('Location' | 'Room') *unique_identifier*'.
+The *unique identifier* can be of either a Location, Person, Room or RCObject.
+The second argument so to say must be either 'Location' or 'Room' and will determine, if this querry returns a Location or Room.

 ##### Examples
 * in which room cup